Master of Public Administration

 - Medical Secretary

-- Statement of purpose which introduces the applicant to the program, outlines their interest in the program, their personal and professional goals, and the relevant work and/or life experiences that they feel qualifies them for the program.
+Statement of purpose which introduces the applicant to the program, outlines their interest in the program, their personal and professional goals, and the relevant work and/or life experiences that they feel qualifies them for the program.
+Please make sure the applicant's name is listed on the statement of purpose.
+The essay should follow standard academic principles of writing, and be

 - To Lead and Mange in Public Governance